Premium supermini is stylish and easy to personalise

 - Ride quality can be poor

-Other distinctive design features have remained from the previous Citroen model, including the shark-fin flicks on the B-pillar and the trademark ‘floating roof’.
-Customers also have a choice of 78 colour schemes and a mind-boggling three million possible design combinations, including dashboard upgrades and alloy wheel designs.
+Other distinctive design features remain from the previous Citroen model, including the shark-fin-shaped bodywork on the central pillar behind the side doors, and the trademark floating roof.
+Customers also have a seemingly endless choice of colour schemes and an overwhelming three million possible design combinations, including dashboard upgrades and alloy wheel designs.

 Latest-generation tech and premium appeal

-As standard all cars will come with Bluetooth, air-con and Active City Brake (a system which helps to prevent low-speed collisions).
-Other new equipment available in the range includes Apple CarPlay, MirrorLink, front and rear parking sensors and a reversing camera as well as new interior design schemes like a topaz dashboard and the excellent watchstrap leather previously seen in the 4 and 5.
+As standard all cars will come with Bluetooth connectivity, air-con and Active City Brake (a system which helps to prevent low-speed collisions).
+Other equipment available in the range includes Apple CarPlay and Android Auto, MirrorLink, front and rear parking sensors and a reversing camera as well as distinctive interior design schemes such as the topaz dashboard and the excellent watchstrap-effect latticework leather as in the more expensive DS 4 and DS 5.

 Drivers can also download the MyDS app which will inform you when the car is ready for a service, where it is parked and fuel economy figures; with MirrorLink you can also use the app to send text messages hands-free.